Email WV Code

 (7) This contract may be terminated or modified at any time by the mutual consent of the Board and the Employee.

-(8) This contract shall be automatically terminated if the Employee is convicted under §61-8D-3 or §61-8D-5 of this code or comparable statute in any other state, of any criminal offense that requires the Employee to register as a sex offender, or of any criminal offense which has as an element delivery or distribution of a controlled substance: Provided, That should the conviction resulting in automatic revocation pursuant to this section be overturned by any Court of this state or the United States, the Employee’s contract shall be reinstated unless otherwise prohibited by law.
+(8) This contract shall be automatically terminated if the Employee is convicted under §61-8D-3 or §61-8D-5 of this code or comparable statute in any other state, of any criminal offense that requires the Employee to register as a sex offender, or of any criminal offense which has as an element delivery or distribution of a controlled substance: Provided, That if the conviction resulting in automatic revocation pursuant to this section is overturned by any Court of this state or the United States, the Employee’s contract shall be reinstated unless otherwise prohibited by law.

-(9) This contract must be signed and returned to the Board at its address of __________________________________ within thirty days after being received by the Employee.
+(9) This contract shall be signed and returned to the Board at its address of __________________________________ within 30 days after being received by the Employee.

 (10) By signing this contract the Employee accepts employment upon the terms herein set out.